 Day 15: Descend to base camp, fly out

 As a result of its proximity to the Aleutian Low, the weather on Denali is unlike the weather on any other major mountain in the world.
 Extreme cold is another hallmark of Denali's weather and temperatures routinely fall to -40 F (-40 C).
-Unfamiliarity with McKinley's weather is an underlying cause of many accidents.
+Unfamiliarity with Denali's weather is an underlying cause of many accidents.
 Weather patterns generally contain:

 Denali undergoes long periods of clear skies and high winds, and these conditions are most often seen throughout the climbing season (April through June).
 Windstorms often come with little if any warning and are thus amongst the most feared weather patterns on the mountain.
 The first signs of increasing high winds are the appearance of lenticular cloud caps over the summit.